circleci/circleci-docs/jekyll/_cci2/troubleshooting.md

 **Note:** DC in the output stands for datacenter and will always print us-east-1 and should be left as such.
 It doesn't affect or break anything.
 The things that are the most important are the Drain, Status, and Allocs columns.

-- Drain - If `Drain` is `true` then CircleCI will **not** route builds to that nomad client.
+- Drain - If `Drain` is `true` then CircleCI will **not** route {% comment %} TODO: Job {% endcomment %}builds to that nomad client.
 It is possible to change this value by running the following command `nomad node-drain [options] <node>`.
-If you set Drain to `true`, it will finish the builds that were currently running and then stop accepting builds.
+If you set Drain to `true`, it will finish the {% comment %} TODO: Job {% endcomment %}builds that were currently running and then stop accepting builds.
 After the number of allocations reaches 0, it is safe to terminate instance.
 If `Drain` is set to `false` it means the node is accepting connections and should be getting builds.

 - Status - If Status is `ready` then it is ready to accept builds and should be wired up correctly.
 If it is not wired up correctly it will not show `ready` and it should be investigated because a node that is not showing `ready` in the Status will not accept builds.